nim-works/phy/spec/spec.md

 An *expression* is a term or a control-flow instruction.
 All expressions have a *type*.

+Expressions are further subdivided into:
+* *l-value* expressions: an expression that refers to a location
+* *r-value* expressions: an expression that produces a new value
+* `void` expressions: control-flow instructions that don't produce a value

+> TODO: reorder the definitions such that the term "locations" is defined
+>       before it's used here

 A *statement* is a computation without a type.

 > Note: at the moment, the grammar describes the grammar of the parse-tree,